 What is a data scientist?

-A data scientist’s work typically involves making decision and prediction from messy, unstructured data, from sources such as smart devices, social media feeds, and emails that don’t neatly fit into a database.
+A data scientist’s work typically involves making decisions and predictions from messy, unstructured data, from sources such as smart devices, social media feeds, and emails that don’t neatly fit into a database.

 Skills Required to Become a Data Scientist

 The most obvious task of a Data Scientist is to collect, analyze, and evaluate the data for obtaining meaningful insights from it.
 For this purpose, you need to have your hands-on Statistics.
-You should at least have a knowledge of the basic concepts such as linear regression, probability, etc. Also, you will have to select the right statistical approach based on your data to extract some meaningful inferences from it.
+You should at least know the basic concepts such as linear regression, probability, etc. Also, you will have to select the right statistical approach based on your data to extract some meaningful inferences from it.
 You can also use different tools for this such as SPSS, SAS, etc.

-You need to have the knowledge of programming languages like Python, R, SQL, Java, Julia, Scala and MATLAB with Python being the most common coding language required in data science roles.
+You need to know programming languages like Python, R, SQL, Java, Julia, Scala and MATLAB with Python being the most common coding language required in data science roles.
 Programming languages help you clean, massage, and organize an unstructured set of data.

 3. Machine Learning

 If you’re at a large company with huge amounts of data or working at a company where the product itself is especially data-driven (e.g. Netflix, Google Maps, Uber), it may be the case that you’ll want to be familiar with machine learning methods.
 This can mean things like k-nearest neighbours, random forests, ensemble methods, and more.
-It’s true that a lot of these techniques can be implemented using R or Python libraries because of this, it’s not necessary to become an expert on how the algorithms work.
-More important is to understand the broad strokes and really understand when it is appropriate to use different techniques.
+A lot of these techniques can indeed be implemented using R or Python libraries because of this, it’s not necessary to become an expert on how the algorithms work.
+More important is to understand the broad strokes and understand when it is appropriate to use different techniques.